eslint/eslint/docs/src/extend/index.md

 ## [Custom Rules](custom-rules)

-This section explains how to create and modify rules to use with ESLint.
+This section explains how to create custom rules to use with ESLint.

 ## [Custom Formatters](custom-formatters)